- Admission & Financial Aid

 International students must qualify for regular admission to a degree program in order to enroll.

-International students must qualify for regular admission to a degree program prior to enrollment.
-All documents should be submitted at least six weeks prior to the student’s expected start date.
+All documents should be submitted at least seven weeks prior to the student’s expected start date.
 I-20 forms will be issued after admission is granted.

 Applicant's must show evidence of ability to achieve success in a graduate program through the following: